 Birth Defects: Older eggs are likely to be of poor quality in terms of chromosomal normalcy.
 Therefore, there is a high risk of genetic defects in children born to women of advanced maternal age.

 In addition to these serious risks, older women might find pregnancy more challenging than their younger counterparts.
-They might experience back pain and muscular aches as the pregnancy advances.
-It happens because pregnancy tends to take greater toll on the musculoskeletal system of older women.
+They might experience back pain and muscular aches as the pregnancy advance.
+It happens because pregnancy tends to take a greater toll on the musculoskeletal system of older women.
 There are some psychological implications too, as older women are more likely to face extra stress during pregnancy.
-Conditions such as post partum depression are also more likely to influence women of advanced age.
+Conditions such as postpartum depression are also more likely to influence women of advanced age.

 IVF for Older Women

 But there is still a ray of hope for them.
-Surrogacy can serve as an effective solution if the woman seems unfit to carry the pregnancy and give birth.
-Here, the patient can avail the services of a surrogate who rents out a womb to carry her baby.
+IVF can serve as an effective solution if the woman seems unfit to carry the pregnancy and give birth.
+Here, the patient can avail of the services of a surrogate who rents out a womb to carry her baby.

 What is the optimal age for safe pregnancy?

 A woman is at her fertile best during her twenties and early thirties.
 This is the optimum age for a safe pregnancy.
 Yet, circumstances may not allow them all to start a family during these years.
 Such women can resort to advanced techniques such as IVF to get pregnant during their forties.
 But they need constant monitoring and medical guidance throughout the pregnancy.

 It is hard to decide an absolute figure when it comes to pregnancy for women of advanced maternal age.
 Though scientific study backs up the fact that a woman should have babies before 40, it ends up on how fit she is.
 A woman who is healthy in body and mind can sustain a healthy pregnancy even at a later age.
 At the same time, it is important to stay under the vigilance of an expert specialist.